 FMPA is actively involved in planning and developing new renewable energy resources and demand side resource opportunities consistent with, and in consideration of the planning requirements of the State of Florida and the Public Utility Regulatory Policies Act (PURPA).
 Currently, the ARP purchases renewable energy from a cogeneration plant fueled by sugar bagasse and utilizes landfill gas as a secondary fuel to supplement its coal fuel requirements.
 In December 2009, the ARP commissioned its first solar photovoltaic system, a jointly-owned 30 kW DC system located in Key West, FL.
 In addition, ARP-Participants are engaged in an ARP-sponsored energy conservation program.
-In March 2018, FMPA's ARP Executive Committee approved a 20-year power purchase agreement for a total of 58 MW-AC of solar energy as an ARP resource, some of which achieved commercial operation in 2020.
-Due to a variety of market and site-specific factors, one of the solar sites requires redirection to an alternative facility.
-FMPA is in the process of redirecting the site to another location, with an estimated commercial operation in 2026, which has been reflected herein in all TYSP schedules.
+In March 2018, FMPA's ARP Executive Committee approved a 20-year power purchase agreement for a total of 58 MW-AC of solar energy as an ARP resource.
+Due to a variety of market and site-specific factors, one of the solar sites where a portion of the solar energy was dedicated to the ARP had to be cancelled by the developer.
+The remaining site's ARP share of 40.5 MW-AC started commercial operation in 2020 as an ARP resource.
+As of the development of the 2023 TYSP, it was expected that the ARP solar participants with contracted entitlements to the canceled solar site would redirect their entitlements to a share of a future FMPA solar development effort.
+Ultimately, these participants, as well as the Phase I Solar Project Participants, relinquished their entitlements in the cancelled facility, and the Phase I Solar Project was retired.
 In February 2020, the ARP further expanded solar in the portfolio by approving a second 20-year power purchase agreement for approximately 96 MW-AC of solar energy as an ARP resource, a portion of which is estimated to achieve commercial operation by 2024, with the remainder estimated to achieve commercial operation in 2025.
+In June 2023, FMPA entered into additional power purchase agreements for four new solar sites with commercial operation expected in early 2026, a portion of which constitute the ARP's share of approximately 96.5 MW-AC.
 The combined ARP solar entitlement will significantly increase the proportion of ARP energy derived from renewable generation, which FMPA has included in its energy mix projections herein.
-Furthermore, as part of the 2023 TYSP, it has been assumed herein that the ARP will procure an additional 100 MW of solar resources (Solar Phase III) with an estimated in-service year of 2026, in the form of a power purchase agreement.
-This is estimated to increase the percentage of solar in the portfolio to over 10% of delivered energy.
+This is estimated to increase the percentage of solar in the portfolio to over 9% of delivered energy.

-A map of the ARP Participants and FMPA's power resources as of December 31, 2022 is shown in Figure ES-1.
-Note that solar sites shown are approximate locations and may change due to ongoing efforts to redirect a portion of the portfolio to an alternate site.
+A map of the ARP Participants and FMPA's power resources as of December 31, 2023, is shown in Figure ES-1.
+Note that solar sites shown are approximate locations.